San Diego Humane Society’s Wild at Heart cat adoption program

-Not every cat thrives indoors.
-The Wild at Heart adoption program is designed for cats that need to be outside to live happy, healthy lives.
+Our Wild at Heart adoption program is designed for cats who need to be outside to live happy, healthy lives, because not every cat thrives indoors.

-Cats in the program are mostly feral (wild), but on occasion, we have friendly cats that just don’t want to or are not suitable to live indoors.
+Cats in the program are mostly feral (wild), but on occasion, we have social cats who just don’t want to or are not suitable to live indoors.
 For example, they may not like using a litter box.

-Wild at Heart matches special outdoor cats with adopters who have a barn, shed, warehouse, or other secure structure to offer as a safe home.
-The cats are spayed or neutered, vaccinated, micro-chipped, and adopted at no charge.
+Wild at Heart matches special outdoor cats with adopters who have a barn, shed, warehouse or other secure structure to offer as a safe home.
+The cats are spayed or neutered, vaccinated, microchipped and available for adoption at no charge!

 You’ll Need to Provide